Reading candlesticks: learn how candlesticks work!

 Bearish train tracks

-traintracks forexIn the image you see a bearish train track where the upward movement is rejected.
+traintracks forexIn the image, you see a bearish train track where the upward movement was rejected.

-The bearish train track is comparable to the high test but spread over two candles.
-With a train track, it is important that the bars are fairly symmetrical to each other and that the high and lows are approximately equal to each other.
+The bearish train track is similar to the high test, but spread over two candles.
+In a train track, it is important that the bars are fairly symmetrical to each other and that the highs and lows are roughly equal to each other.

-When you merge the bars, they form a high test bar.
-With this pattern, there is a good chance that the price will continue to fall further.
+If you were to merge the bars, they would form a high test bar.
+With this pattern, there is a good chance that the price will then continue to drop.

 Evening star

-The evening star is comparable to the bullish morning star.
+The evening star is similar to the bullish evening star.
 This candlestick pattern also consists of three candles.

-This pattern shows a clear reversal in which the sellers are taking over from the buyers.
-If the situation permits, you can place a sell order here.
+This pattern shows a clear reversal where sellers take over from buyers.
+When the situation allows, you can place a sell order here.

 evening star